P-p-H-d/mlib/README.md

 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions too.

-The only difference with the list difference with the list defined by LIST\_DEF is the support of the method PUSH\_FRONT in addition to PUSH\_BACK (through DUAL PUSH).
+The only difference with the list defined by LIST\_DEF is the support of the method PUSH\_FRONT in addition to PUSH\_BACK (through DUAL PUSH).
 There is still only POP method (POP\_BACK).
-The head of the list is a little bit bigger to be able to handle such methods to work.
+The head of the list is a bit bigger to be able to handle such methods to work.
 This allows this list to be able to represent both stack (PUSH\_BACK + POP\_BACK) and queue (PUSH\_FRONT + POP\_BACK).